How to log into your Vigor Router or Wireless Access Point

-To log into your Vigor router, for example to configure it or check its status, you use your standard browser (Internet Explorer, Firefox, Chrome etc.).
-Enter the the Vigor's IP Address into the browser's Address Bar.
+To log into your Vigor router, for example to configure it or check its status, use your standard browser (Internet Explorer, Edge, Safari, Firefox, Chrome etc.).

 Default Router IP Addresses